Prior Estimator#

 cholesky

-: Lower-triangular Cholesky factor of the covariance estimation (optional)
+: Lower-triangular Cholesky factor of the covariance (optional)

 Empirical Prior#